JDoYo/saveyourself/<SaveYourself>_Project Management.md

 **Joshua Do:**

-Program Management: Contributed to section 6.
+Project Management: Contributed to section 6.

 SRS: Created the template for the SRS.
 Also completed all of sections 1 and 5.